 One of the most beautiful of all-natural stone tiles, slate floor tiles have many advantages.
-Homeowners love the look of slate floor because the rich dark color and unique texture can add drama and warmth to any room.
+Homeowners love the look of a slate floor because the rich dark color and unique texture can add drama and warmth to any room.
 However, despite its beauty and versatility, there are disadvantages of slate floor tiles that may give you pause before deciding to install them.

 Video of the Day